Synthetixio/synthetix-deployments/README.md

-# Synthetix Deployments
+# Kwenta Synthetix Deployments

-This is a GitOps repo for deployment of the [Synthetix](https://www.github.com/synthetixio/synthetix-v3) protocol.
+This the Kwenta GitOps repo for deployment of the [Synthetix](https://www.github.com/synthetixio/synthetix-v3) protocol.

 ## Deployment Guide